 Anyone interested in joining the Society needs to submit a completed membership application form.

 The annual membership fees are:

 Concession Membership €30

 Family Membership €40.

-The Concession Rate is available to Seniors aged 65+, Full-Time Students and Unemployed Persons. (please only avail of this option if you feel you need to avail of it).
+The Concession Rate is available to Seniors aged 65+, Full-Time Students and Unemployed Persons. (please only avail of this option if you feel you need it).

 The Family Membership only gets one copy of the paper publications.